 For hosting, I recommend Bluehost, which will cost $3.95 per month to start.
 It is a company that uses what’s called a “shared server”, which saves on cost and is especially useful for beginning bloggers.
 They have 24/7 customer service, offer one-click WordPress.org** install and provide you with an email account.
 They are a very helpful and trusted company.

-I do need to disclose that I am a Bluehost affiliate.
-This means that if you purchase your hosting through Bluehost I do get a small commission.
+I do want to disclose that I am a Bluehost affiliate.
+This means that if you purchase your hosting through Bluehost I do get a commission.
+I only promote products I have actually used and support.
 However, it does not cost you any extra to purchase hosting through my link, in fact, it will save you money since I can offer exclusive prices as an affiliate!
-Thank you for your support!

 **I highly recommend WordPress.org (rather than it’s free cousins WordPress.com and Blogspot.com), because setting up your blog on WordPress.org means you are “self-hosted” rather than relying on Blogspot.com or WordPress.com to keep your blog up and running.
 If it crashes, you have no control.
 Also, if you are on WordPress.org, it means that you have your own domain name (www.thepurposefulmom.com, rather than http://www.thepurposefulmom.blogspot.com).